prometheus2D/Wally/Wally.Core/Default/Docs/README.md

 tools.
 Each `.json` file specifies the executable, argument template, and behavioural flags.
 To add a new LLM backend, drop a `.json` file here — no code changes needed.

+## Runbooks

+Runbook files in `Runbooks/` define multi-step command workflows.
+Each `.wrb` file contains one Wally command per line.
+Use `{userPrompt}` to pass in a runtime prompt.
+Runbooks are for chaining multiple commands — for single commands, use `run` directly with flags.

+Run `wally list-runbooks` to see available runbooks.

 Run `wally list` to see which actors are loaded.
 Run `wally info` to see the active wrapper and model configuration.